usgpo/bulk-data/ECFR-XML-User-Guide.md

 ```
 <EFFDNOT>
   <HED>Effective Date Note:</HED>
-  <PSPACE>At 67 FR 41823, June 20, 2002, § 352.20 was amended by revising paragraphs (a)(1) through (a)(2), effective Sept.
+  <PSPACE>At 67 FR 41823, June 20, 2002, Â§ 352.20 was amended by revising paragraphs (a)(1) through (a)(2), effective Sept.
 1, 2002.
 This amendment could not be incorporated because at 66 FR 67485, Dec.
 31, 2001 the effective date was stayed until further notice.
 For the convenience of the user, the text is set forth as follows:</PSPACE>
   <REVTXT>
-    <HEAD>§ 352.20   Permitted combinations of active ingredients.</HEAD><STARS/>
+    <HEAD>Â§ 352.20   Permitted combinations of active ingredients.</HEAD><STARS/>
-    <P>(a) <I>Combinations of sunscreen active ingredients.</I> (1) Two or more sunscreen active ingredients identified in § 352.10(a), (c), (e), (f), (g), and (i) through (r) may be combined with each other in a single product when used in the concentrations established for each ingredient in § 352.10.
+    <P>(a) <I>Combinations of sunscreen active ingredients.</I> (1) Two or more sunscreen active ingredients identified in Â§ 352.10(a), (c), (e), (f), (g), and (i) through (r) may be combined with each other in a single product when used in the concentrations established for each ingredient in Â§ 352.10.
 The concentration of each active ingredient must be sufficient to contribute a minimum SPF of not less than 2 to the finished product.
 The finished product must have a minimum SPF of not less than the number of sunscreen active ingredients used in the combination multiplied by 2.</P>
-    <P>(2) Two or more sunscreen active ingredients identified in § 352.10(b), (c), (e), (g), (j) through (m), (o), and (q) may be combined with each other in a single product when used in the concentrations established for each ingredient in § 352.10.
+    <P>(2) Two or more sunscreen active ingredients identified in Â§ 352.10(b), (c), (e), (g), (j) through (m), (o), and (q) may be combined with each other in a single product when used in the concentrations established for each ingredient in Â§ 352.10.
 The concentration of each active ingredient must be sufficient to contribute a minimum SPF of not less than 2 to the finished product.
 The finished product must have a minimum SPF of not less than the number of sunscreen active ingredients used in the combination multiplied by 2.</P><STARS/>
   </REVTXT>
 </EFFDNOT>
 ```